-- 1) Upon receiving verification of evacuation, begin to instruct team members in the procedure.
-If immediate need is NOT in your community area, assign team members to go to the affected area as directed by the Incident Manager. - 2) Remove residents from immediate danger (room of origin) to a safe zone. - 3) Remove all other residents from affected fire/danger zone to a safe zone beyond the fire door. - 4) Ensure team members use red evacuation tags on doors to indicate room is vacant and checked. - 5) Complete head count of residents to ensure no residents have been missed. - 6) If fire or emergency is in your community area, obtain resident emergency face sheets from Emergency Box and assign a team member to identify and tag each resident. - 7) Assist team members in your community area with safe evacuation of residents (transfers) as directed by IM. - 8) Remove MAR book from your community area to the designated triage area. - 9) If your community area is NOT being evacuated, assign team members to monitor residents, secure your community area, and go to triage area as assigned by IM.
+- Upon receiving verification of evacuation, begin to instruct team members in the procedure.
+If immediate need is NOT in your community area, assign team members to go to the affected area as directed by the Incident Manager.
+(PSW C needs to respond area where evacuation happening). - 2) Remove residents from immediate danger (room of origin) to a safe zone. - 3) Remove all other residents from affected fire/danger zone to a safe zone beyond the fire door. - 4) Ensure team members use red evacuation tags on doors to indicate room is vacant and checked. - 5) Complete head count of residents to ensure no residents have been missed. - 6) If fire or emergency is in your community area, obtain resident emergency tags/labels/lanyards/wristbands from Emergency Box and assign a team member to identify and tag each resident.
+(PSW A). - 7) Assist team members in your community area with safe evacuation of residents (transfers) as directed by IM. - 8) Remove MAR book from your community area to the designated triage area.
+(Place charts in laundry bags to remove from the building). - If your community area is NOT being evacuated, assign team members to monitor residents, secure your community area, and go to triage area as assigned by IM.
+(PSW B to assist PSW A in monitoring residents)